al91liwo/pytorch-rl-lab/Readme.md

 Developers and Maintainers
 --------------------------
-Awesome stuff developed by Boris Belousov, Fabio Muratore, and Hany Abdulsamad.
+Awesome stuff developed by
+- Boris Belousov
+- Fabio Muratore
+- Hany Abdulsamad
+- Jonas Eschmann
+- Robin Menzenbach
+- Christian Eilers

 Add your name if you contributed, so that we know whom to blame.